Neshama1/develop-kde-org/docs/plasma/widget/setup.md

 \{{< /section-right >\}} \{{< /sections >\}}

-\{{< alert title="Note" color="info" >\}} Plasmoids previously used a metadata.desktop file.
+{% hint style="info" %}Note Plasmoids previously used a metadata.desktop file.
 This is discouraged, because the conversion to JSON will need to be done at runtime.
 Shipping a JSON file directly is supported for all of Plasma 5.

 In case you still have a desktop file inside of your project you can convert it to JSON and afterwards remove it.